rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 This can indicate a violation of the [Interface Segregation Principle](https://stackify.com/interface-segregation-principle/).
 Ideally a suppliers code should offer *precisely* what consuming code needs.
 No more, no less.

+Imagine that, besides coffee, our model should also support the brewing of tea.
+The `CoffeeMaker` interface would work, since it offers the `boil` method, but it would also offer three more methods which confuse a client interested in just brewing tea.
+The Role Interface approach allows that client to use a `Boiler`  which offers exactly what it needs.

 Role Interfaces are a perfect fit for upholding this principle.
 Using them you can offer *fine-grained*, *cohesive* interfaces which prevent clients from being overwhelmed.
 They won't have to figure out what to use, and what not to use.